graphql/graphql-scalars/README.md

-# GraphQL Custom Scalars Specification Contribution Guide
+# GraphQL Custom Scalar Specifications

 Thanks for contributing to GraphQL Scalars.